Shopify/liquid/tags/control-flow.md

 ## if

-Executes a block of code only if a certain condition is met.
+Executes a block of code only if a certain condition is `true`.

 ```liquid
 {% raw %}